JamoDevNich/SuperHub3-CLI/README.md

 # SuperHub3-CLI
-A command-line interface for managing the VM SuperHub 3/ARRIS TG2492S/CE router.
+A command-line interface for interacting with the Virgin Media SuperHub 3/ARRIS TG2492S/CE broadband router.
 Allows listing current/past connected devices, toggle private/guest WLAN, rebooting and viewing router status.

+**Warning: This branch is for version 2.0.0 which is in development.
+Some features may be broken - please use the stable 1.x.x branch for now.**

 [Read the Wiki](../../wiki)